surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Utility/Set-PSBreakpoint.md

 If this parameter is omitted, or no action is specified, execution stops at the breakpoint, and the debugger starts.

 When the **Action** parameter is used, the Action script block runs at each breakpoint.
-Execution does not stop unless the script block includes the Break keyword.
-If you use the Continue keyword in the script block, execution resumes until the next breakpoint.
+Execution does not stop unless the script block includes the `break` keyword.
+If you use the `continue` keyword in the script block, execution resumes until the next breakpoint.

 For more information, see [about_Script_Blocks](../Microsoft.PowerShell.Core/About/about_Script_Blocks.md), [about_Break](../Microsoft.PowerShell.Core/About/about_Break.md), and